MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 5/4/2020
+ms.date: 5/11/2020
 ms.author: antrod
 ms.reviewer: v-dehaas
 ---

-# Use predict action in Power Automate
+# Use the predict action in Power Automate

 > [!IMPORTANT]
  > To use AI Builder models in Power Automate, you have to create the flow inside a solution.
 The steps below won't work if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

-While you can use dedicated actions for each AI Builder model, it is also possible to use a **Predict** action that allows using any AI Builder model.
+You can use dedicated actions for each AI Builder model in Power Automate.
+However, the **Predict** action lets you use many AI Builder model types.

 1. Sign in to [Power Automate](https://flow.microsoft.com/), select the **My flows** tab, and then select **New > +Instant-from blank**.
 1. Name your flow, select **Manually trigger a flow** under **Choose how to trigger this flow**, and then select **Create**.